Solar charging your electric car at home

 Electric cars can be charged on economy electricity tariffs.
 Charging this way requires a dedicated charging point.
 This costs about A$1,750.
 A basic electric car charging unit costs about A$500.
 More advanced units cost up to A$2500.
 A licensed electrical contractor will advise re this.

 If your charging rate exceeds fuse or circuit breaker rating, they must be upgraded.
 The cost is not high.
-You save money by switching to such tariffs for charging overnight.
+Moreover, you save money by switching to such tariffs for charging overnight.
 You need, however, to install a dedicated charging point.
 So-using a standard electrical power point is illegal.

 Another meter may be needed for the charging tariff.
 If so, that can be set up by your electrical contractor.
 Dealers may include an electrician’s advice in the car’s price.